Ethertaco/TEPL---The-Team-Ethertaco-Public-License/README.md

  *     corresponding source code under this same license.
  *
  * 4.  **PATENT GRANT (NON-COMMERCIAL)**: This license now includes an explicit,
  *     limited patent grant for non-commercial use only.
-This adds protection
+This is a critical
- *     for the community but does not grant patent rights for commercial use.
+ *     feature for community protection.
  *
  * 5.  **NO WARRANTY**: The software is provided "AS IS", without any warranty.
  *     Use at your own risk.